-In accordance with IFRS and the REIT's policy choice, the REIT measures investment property at fair value and records changes in fair value in income during the period of change.
-The REIT's income producing properties, which are classified as investment property under IFRS, were, under Canadian GAAP recorded at cost and amortized over its estimated life.
+As permitted by IFRS, the REIT measures investment property at fair value and records changes in fair value in income during the period of change.
+The REIT's income producing properties, which are classified as investment property under IFRS, were, under Canadian GAAP, recorded at cost and amortized over its estimated life.
 In addition, the amortization of intangible assets and liabilities recognized on the acquisition of investment property was amortized to profit or loss under Canadian GAAP, which will no longer be the case under IFRS as the value of the intangible assets and liabilities are considered in the determination of the fair value of the investment property.